siimsek/Android-Debloater/README.md

-# debloater
+# Debloater for Android Devices

-Debloat AOSP and MIUI
+(Root Methot) Debloat AOSP and MIUI